chipparddev/the-next-chest/README.md

 ### Rerolling

-Replaces the existing five different modifiers on an indentified items with five new ones.
+Replaces the five existing modifiers on an identified item with five new ones.
 Requires one action.

 ### Recycling